The Summer of COVID-19 ends with health officials worried

 It was the biggest gathering in the state since the outbreak started six months ago.
 Many rows and seats were kept empty to keep groups of fans apart, and people were asked to wear masks.

-Debbie Katsanos drove down from New Hampshire with her husband, her father, and a friend.
+Debbie Katsanos drove down from New Hampshire with her husband, her father and a friend.
 It was their first trip out of state since COVID-19 started spreading.
-They had time off because of the Labor Day weekend fair where they typically sell concessions canceled this year.
+They had time off because the Labor Day weekend fair where they typically sell concessions canceled this year.

 “It’s probably our only chance to get somewhere before the summer ends, ” Katsanos said Monday as she sat in traffic on Interstate 95 in North Carolina on the long trip home.
 “I saw it as the turning of the corner.
 We survived this.
 Let’s live life a little.”